mdw53ar/InvestmentAnalytics/readme.md

 It will generate the file _PortfolioPerformanceReportx.xlsx_

 **Note**: In the generated performance report, metrics with no suffix refer to the portfolio.
 In above example, _Adj_Close_ refers to the adjusted close price of the portfolio.
-Conversely, _Adj_Close_MSFT_ refers to the adjusted closed price of Microsoft
+Conversely, _Adj_Close_MSFT_ refers to the adjusted closed price of Microsoft.